ACT Brumbies Women

-The Brumbies Women are an Australian rugby union team based in Canberra, Australian Capital Territory (ACT).
+The ACT Brumbies Women are an Australian rugby union team based in Canberra, Australian Capital Territory (ACT).
 The team competes in the annual Super W competition.
 They have competed in every edition since Rugby Australia announced that a national women's rugby competition would be launched in 2018.

 History

 The Brumbies only managed one win against the Melbourne Rebels during the inaugural season of Super W in 2018.